6 min read

 You might’ve read Case 1 above and thought “Why should I thank the bastards that just paid me late?”
 A well-asked, if not vulgar, question.
 We’ve actually written an entire post on this.

-If the customer in question is regularly paying you late (i.e. they are a PITA), they’ll be thrown off guard by your thanks.
+If the customer in question regularly pays you late, they’ll be thrown off guard by your thank you.
 With their walls down and their guilt at an all-time high, you can positively influence them to pay more promptly in the future.
 If they have no further outstanding invoices with you, close out your email with something like:

 “... really excited to continue doing business with you, but I noticed we weren’t quite able to get there with this invoice being paid on time.
 Is there anything we can do in future that will help?”